-What are the roles and missions of military, paramilitary and security forces, and how does your State ensure that such forces act solely within the constitutional framework?
+2.3 What are the roles and missions of military, paramilitary and security forces, and how does your State ensure that such forces act solely within the constitutional framework?

 In accordance with the Constitution and the Defence Act, the Slovenian Armed Forces (SAF) carry out the military defence of Slovenia, participate in search and rescue operations in the event of natural and other disasters, support Police in protection of the state border when necessary and fulfil the commitments Slovenia has assumed within international organisations (UN, EU, NATO and OSCE).
 The National Assembly and the Government approve the participation of the SAF in these activities on a 'case-by-case' basis.
+SAF also conduct military education and training for the armed combat and other forms of military defence and provide necessary and demanded preparedness.